martin-cotta/guidelines/ssh.md

 ## SSH Identities (OS X)

 SSH keys are a way to identify trusted computers without involving passwords.
-You can generate an SSH key and add the public key to your GitHub/BitBucket/etc accounts.
+They are based on the SSH cryptographic network protocol, which is responsible for the encryption of the information stream between you and the remote machine.
 Since OS X Leopard (10.5.1), `ssh-agent` runs automatically for you.
 It will also integrate with the keychain, so you can unlock your keys with it.

 ```sh